 Hudson Gardens: This is a small garden close to home.
 It is a beautiful garden that people use for a variety of events.
 This time of year it is filled with lights for you to enjoy no matter how you like to celebrate this season.

 Chatfield Botanic Gardens: This is a historic farm with educational plaques about the buildings and plants.
 This time of year it is decorated with beautiful lights.
 It is a wonderful place to learn and enjoy the beauty of winter lights.

-Since we visited the Colorado History Center this week I thought I would focus on a few museums and historic parks you may want to explore with your child this month.
+I thought this month I would share a few museums and historic parks you may want to explore with your child this month.

 Four Mile : This is a beautiful, small historic park located in Denver.
 Many people who have lived here for years miss this fun place.
 It is close to the Cherry Creek Mall and has a lot of amazing history to share!

 Byers-Evans House: This historic home belonged to some prestigious families in our state's history.
 The women of these families were key in building our state's cultural arts and William Byers was the publisher of the Rocky Mountain News.

 Molly Brown House: This is one of the homes of the indomitable Molly Brown.
 She was a famous Coloradan who was a philanthropist, survivor of the Titanic, and influential spokeswoman for many causes and rights of others.
 This is a great home to visit and learn about this fascinating woman in our state's history.

 National Ballpark Museum: This is a fun, small place in the middle of downtown for the sports lover.
 Since the World Series has ended, maybe some of you are like me and could handle a little more baseball.
 Check out this fun place and learn more about the sport.